A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

 \subsection{Comparison of computational costs}

-In order to show that the computational cost of the proposed BGN2 scheme is comparable to that of the BGN1 scheme, we present two examples about solving the CSF and SDF, respectively.
+In order to show that the computational cost of the proposed BGN2 schemes is comparable to that of the BGN1 schemes, we present two examples about solving the CSF and SDF, respectively.
 The numerical codes were written by using MATLAB 2021b, and they were implemented in a MacBook Pro with 1.4GHz quad-core Intel Core i5 and 8GB RAM.

-Table~\ref{tab:CPU time} displays a comparison of CPU times in seconds and numerical errors at time $T=0.05$, as measured by the manifold distance $\cE_{M}(T)$ and Hausdorff distance $\cE_{H}(T)$, using the BGN2 scheme \eqref{CSF:BGN2} and the BGN1 scheme \eqref{CSF:BGN1} for solving the CSF, where the initial shape is chosen as Shape 1.
+Table~\ref{tab:CPU time} displays a comparison of CPU times in seconds and numerical errors at time $T=0.05$, as measured by the manifold distance $\cE_{M}(T)$ and Hausdorff distance $\cE_{H}(T)$, using the BGN1-type and BGN2-type schemes for solving the CSF, where the initial shape is chosen as Shape 1.
 Table~\ref{tab:CPU2} provides similar results for solving the SDF with Shape 3 as its initial shape.
-Based on the findings presented in Tables \ref{tab:CPU time} and \ref{tab:CPU2}, the following conclusions can be drawn: (i) On the same mesh, the computational cost of the BGN2 scheme is slightly higher compared to the BGN1 scheme, as it involves additional calculations for the initial values and the right-hand side of the linear system at each time level.
-However, the numerical solution obtained using the BGN2 scheme is significantly more accurate than the BGN1 scheme. (ii) Achieving the same level of accuracy requires a much higher computational cost for the BGN1 scheme.
-For instance, as demonstrated in Table~\ref{tab:CPU time}, when comparing the results of the BGN1 scheme with $N=5120$ and the BGN2 scheme with $N=1280$, it is evident that the BGN2 scheme is not only more accurate but also more than $100$ times faster than the BGN1 scheme.
-Similar trends can be observed in Table~\ref{tab:CPU2} for the SDF.
+Based on the findings presented in Tables \ref{tab:CPU time} and \ref{tab:CPU2}, the following conclusions can be drawn. (i) On the same mesh, the computational cost of the BGN2 scheme is slightly higher than that of the BGN1 scheme, as it involves additional calculations for the initial values and the right-hand side of the linear system at each time level.
+Meanwhile, the equi-BGN2 scheme incurs more or less similar computational cost as the equi-BGN1 scheme.
+However, the numerical solutions obtained using the BGN2-type schemes are significantly more accurate than those of the BGN1-type schemes; (ii) The computational cost of the equi-BGN2 scheme is several times higher than that of the BGN2 scheme, since it needs to solve a nonlinear system at each time step.
+However, equidistribution and unconditional energy stability can be theoretically guaranteed for the equi-BGN2 scheme.